Battle of Kiev (1941): Army Group Center's advance to the south

 The final German attack on Gomel began on 19 August, with XIII Army Corps attacking it from the northwest and northeast.
 The 17th Infantry Division penetrated into the city from the west and north, leading to intense house-to-house clashes.
 By evening, the Red Army troops were pushed to the southern part of the city, where they attempted to destroy all the bridges over the Sozh River in the city.
 The fighting continued for another day in Gomel.
 Despite the strong resistance of the Soviet 21st Army, Panzer Group 2 and the 2nd Army completely captured Gomel by 21 August.
 The clearing of the city of remaining Red Army elements was done by the German 131st Infantry Division.
 A third of the Soviet defenders of Gomel were encircled and defeated.
 About 50,000 soldiers were captured by the Germans in this position.
-After the capture of Gomel, the Soviet 5th Army, enduring heavy pressure in its northern flank from the German 2nd Army, began to retreat eastward from the area north of Mosir, southwest of the Pripyat Marshes.
+After the capture of Gomel, the Soviet 5th Army, enduring heavy pressure in its northern flank from the German 2nd Army, began to retreat eastward from the area north of Mozyr, southwest of the Pripyat Marshes.